De Legibus: Book Two

-Book Two begins with Cicero espousing his beliefs on Natural Law.
-The party has made it to an island in the river Fibrenius where they sit and relax and resume their discussion.
-As the book begins, Cicero and Atticus argue about whether a person can hold patriotism for both one's larger country and the region therein that one hails from: i.e., can one love Rome and Arpinum at the same time?
-Cicero argues that not only can one, but it is natural.
-Cicero uses the example of Cato the Elder, who by dint of his birth in Tusculum was a Roman citizen yet could, with no hypocrisy, also call himself a Tuscan.
-However, Cicero also makes the important distinction that one's birthplace must take subordination to the land of one's citizenship—that there is where one's duty is owed to and for which one must, if necessary, lay down one's life.
-Cicero also strengthens the link between him and Gaius Marius by having Atticus mention a speech by Pompey, who talked of Rome's debt to Arpinum, as its two greatest sons were also Rome's saviors.
+The party reaches an island in the river Fibrenius, where they sit to relax and resume their discussion.
+Cicero and Atticus discuss whether a person can be patriotic for both their country and the region they come from within it: i.e. can someone be devoted to both Rome and Arpinum at the same time?
+Cicero argues that they can, and doing so is natural.
+He uses the example of Cato the Elder, who was a Roman citizen, yet was born in Tusculum so also called himself a Tuscan.
+However, Cicero states that someone's birthplace is secondary to the country of their citizenship.
+He argues that a citizen's primary duty is to their country, for which they should be prepared to die if necessary.
+Atticus mentions a speech by Pompey about Rome's debt to Arpinum – two great men (Gaius Marius and Cicero himself) came from that region and gave great service to the Roman Republic.

-Once the trio reach the island, Cicero launches into an examination of law.
-He begins by saying that law does not, and cannot, begin with men.
-Men, to him, are the instruments of a higher wisdom which governs the entire earth and has the power, through shared morality, to command good or forbid evil.
-Cicero also makes a distinction in this section between legalism (actual written law) and law (right and wrong as dictated by the eternal wisdom).
-To Cicero, human laws can be good or ill depending on whether they are in sync with the eternal, natural law.
-A law enacted for a purely temporary or local purpose is law, according to him, by dint of public approval.
-It has force of law only so long as people observe it and the state enforces it.
-Natural law, however, needs no encoding, no enforcement.
-By way of example, Cicero mentions that when Sextus Tarquinius, son of King Lucius Tarquinius Superbus, raped Lucretia, there were no laws in Rome governing rape.
-However, even then, the populace knew viscerally that what had happened was against shared morality, and followed Lucius Junius Brutus to overthrow the Tarquins.
-Evil laws, or ones that go against the eternal law, further, do not deserve the title, and states that enact them to the exclusion of the eternal law do not deserve the title states.
-To demonstrate, Cicero uses the analogy of unschooled people or quacks passing themselves off as doctors and prescribing deadly treatments.
-No one in their right mind, Cicero argues, would dare call such treatments "medicine" or their practitioners "doctors".
+Cicero then further elaborates his ideas about natural law.
+He begins by saying that law does not begin with humans, which he regards as the instruments of a higher power.
+Through shared morality, that higher power commands good actions and forbids evil ones.
+Cicero distinguishes between 'legalism' (written statute and precedent) and 'law' (right and wrong, as determined by the higher power).
+He argues that human laws can be good or evil, depending on whether they conform with the natural law.
+A human law enacted for a temporary or local purpose has force only if the public observe it and the state enforces it.
+In contrast, natural law does not require codification or enforcement.
+As an example, Cicero says that when Sextus Tarquinius raped Lucretia, there were no written laws in the Roman Kingdom governing rape, but the populace knew that what had happened was against shared morality.
+He argues that human laws that go against natural law do not deserve to be called 'law', and that states that enact them should not be referred to as 'states' either.
+He uses the analogy of an unqualified quack who claims to be a doctor but kills their patient through inappropriate treatments.
+Cicero argues that such treatments could not rightly be called 'medicine' or their practitioners referred to as 'doctors'.